ibm-cloud-docs/Backup/getting-started.md

 1. Run the {{site.data.keyword.backup_notm}} Software Agent - installation program.
 1. At the welcome screen, click **Next**.
 1. Select **Modify**.
-1. Select to leave the logon credentials for the agent services unchanged.
+1. Keep the logon credentials for the agent services unchanged.
 Click **Next**.
 1. From the list of plug-ins, select the one that you want to install.
 Then, select the option to install the feature on the local hard disk.
 Click **Next**.
 1. Select **Keep my current registration**.
 Click **Next**.
 1. Click **Install**.